DinMo

 A Customer Data Platform (CDP) helps businesses comply with regulations like GDPR and CCPA by centralising and securing customer data within a compliant infrastructure.
 It complements your Consent and Preference Management Platform (CMP), which manages cookie banners and opt-in forms.

-A CDP ensures traceability and auditability, supporting compliance with user rights (access, rectification, deletion).
+A CDP ensures full traceability and auditability, supporting compliance with user rights (access, rectification, deletion).
 It minimises misuse risks by activating only hashed and authorised data.

 A composable CDP enhances security by leveraging the company’s existing infrastructure, reducing risks linked to data duplication.